Cosincla/Camagru/README.md

 8. When you are happy, take the photo then save it.
 9. The image should now be in the public Gallery, click Like/comment then either like or comment.
 10. Click on Settings and choose My Gallery, find your photo and click on view likes/comments, it should show either your like or comment (whichever ones you did).
-11. Click back, then goback into your gallery.
+11. Click back, then go back into your gallery.
 12. Click Delete, then yes.

 If all that was successful, then all the important stuff works.